coinbase/coinbase-wallet-sdk/README.md

 ### Switching / Adding Alternative EVM-Compatible Chains with EIP-3085 and EIP-3326

+For dapps supporting multiple networks, only 1 rpcUrl needs to be provided to walletlink.
+And that is the rpcUrl of the chain the dapp wishes to default users to.

-Walletlink and Coinbase Wallet clients support both EIP-3085 `wallet_addEthereumChain` and EIP-3326 `wallet_switchEthereumChain` requests for whitelisted networks.
+Walletlink and Coinbase Wallet clients support both EIP-3085 `wallet_addEthereumChain` and EIP-3326 `wallet_switchEthereumChain` requests for switching networks.

+If walletlink receives either a `wallet_switchEthereumChain` or `wallet_addEthereumChain` request for a whitelisted network, then it will switch the user to that network after asking approval from the user.

 Current whitelisted networks are Ethereum, Optimism, Polygon, Avalanche, Arbitrum, Fantom, Binance Smart Chain, xDai, Arbitrum Rinkeby, Avalanche Fuji, Binance Smart Chain Testnet, Fantom Testnet, Gorli, Kovan, Optimistic Kovan, Polygon Mumbai, Rinkeby, and Ropsten.

+Beginning February 7, Coinbase Wallet clients will handle `wallet_addEthereumChain` requests for non-whitelisted networks.
+Until then, `wallet_addEthereumChain` requests for non-whitelisted networks will be rejected.

 A dapp can determine if a network is whitelisted or not by sending a `wallet_switchEthereumChain` request for that network.
 If error code 4092 is returned, then the network is not supported by default by the client wallet.

-Here's how to request the wallet switch to an alternative network:
+Here's how to request the wallet switch networks:

 ```
 await ethereum.request({